aahmad94/jumpstart/_posts/2017-08-03-fizz-buzz-example-with-procs.markdown

 end
 {% endhighlight %}

-<h4>Since making and calling procs are the only “actions” our program can perform, we can try implementing a number n with code that repeats the action of calling a proc n times.</h4>
+<p>Since making and calling procs are the only “actions” our program can perform, we can try implementing a number n with code that repeats the action of calling a proc n times.</p>

 {% highlight ruby %}
 def one(proc, x)